 Land and buildings are stated in the balance sheet at valuation less amounts written off by way of depreciation.
-They have been valued at depreciated replacement cost on an existing use basis, which is considered to be equivalent to open market value on an existing use basis.
+They have been valued at depreciated replacement cost on an existing use basis, which is considered to be, equivalent to open market value on an existing use basis.
 Heritable land is not depreciated.
-Heritable buildings are depreciated over the expected useful economic life to the College of up to 50 years capitalisation of assets is £10,000; however, individual assets whose costs fall below the threshold, but are of a similar type and easily identifiable, will be grouped.
-All capitalised assets are detailed on a fixed asset register and are regularly reviewed for impairment.
+Heritable buildings are depreciated over the expected useful economic life to the College of up to 50 years.